Colorado expects average to below-average wildfire season | SummitDaily.com

 "But the fires will occur," said Michael Morgan, the director of state Division of Fire Prevention and Control.

-An average season in Colorado is about 45 wildfires burning a total of 160 square miles, Morgan said.
+An average season in Colorado is about 45 wildfires burning a total of 160 square miles (415 square kilometers), Morgan said.

 The outlook is based on expected weather patterns and fuel — the trees, grass, shrubs and other vegetation that can burn if a fire gets out of hand.

 Most of the plains have been in a drought or near-drought conditions since mid-October.
-Last month, a wildfire in northeastern Colorado blackened 50 square miles and killed 200 cattle.
+Last month, a wildfire in northeastern Colorado blackened 50 square miles (129 square kilometers) and killed 200 cattle.

 "It's no wonder that we're having more fires," said Hickenlooper, a Democrat.